fidian/acss-live/README.md

 ACSS-Live
 =========

 This is an in-browser implementation of Atomic CSS.
-When gzipped, it is about the same size as most gzipped CSS resources (about 6k), so it's fairly small even though it can handle all of the CSS you can imagine.
+When gzipped, it is a bit larger than some gzipped CSS (still only about 11k).
+Even with this small size, it can handle nearly every CSS property and value.
 The library relies on evergreen browsers and uses `MutationObserver` to detect element changes where new CSS classes may be needed.
 Each class is generated only once.

 The project was inspired by [acss-browser] - a discussion of differences is included.